Tal45/AnonymousForwardingBot/README.md

 2. Make your bot an administrator of the group to ensure it has the necessary permissions to forward messages.

 3. Start a chat with your bot, and you can start sending messages to the bot.
 The bot will automatically forward these messages to the group without revealing the sender's identity.

+## Admin Commands

+The bot can be toggled on or off by the Telegram users listed in the `ADMINS` environment variable:

+- `/on` &ndash; enable message forwarding.
+- `/off` &ndash; disable the bot so incoming messages are ignored.
+- `/status` &ndash; reply with the current enabled/disabled state.

 ## Important Notes